Yahoo Search Busca da Web

 6. The game failed and the lumbering giants engaged one another, for want of another battlefield, in the Crimea.
 So far, so 19th century - but as the book goes on, Figes subtly isolates parallels ...

-7. The terrible conflict that dominated the mid 19th century, the Crimean War killed at least 800,000 men and pitted Russia against a formidable coalition of Britain, France and the Ottoman Empire.
-It was a war for territory, provoked by fear that if the Ottoman Empire were to collapse then Russia could control a huge swathe of land from the Balkans to the Persian Gulf.
-But it was also a war of ...
+7. Crimea: The Last Crusade.
+The Crimean War dominated the mid-19th century, killed at least 800,000 men and pitted Russia against a formidable coalition of Britain, France and the Ottoman Empire.
+It was a war for territory, provoked by fear that if the Ottoman Empire were to collapse then Russia could control a huge swathe of land from the ...